 Loft insulation is a reasonably inexpensive and very effective way of insulating your home.
-An un-insulated home loses 25% of its heat through the roof, so you stand to save around £110 per year on your energy bills and a massive one tonne of carbon dioxide emissions.
+An un-insulated home loses 25% of its heat through the roof, so you stand to make significant annual savings on your energy bills and reduce your home’s carbon dioxide emissions by up to 1 tonne.

 Types of Insulation